-Performance at interview(s)
+Performance at interview

 Interviews are not normally held as part of the admissions process.

-All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).
+All recommendations to admit a student involve the judgement of at least two members of the academic staff with relevant experience and expertise, and must also be approved by the Director of Graduate Studies or Admissions Committee (or equivalent within the department).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 The School of Geography and the Environment undertakes world-class interdisciplinary research, addresses societal and environmental problems, and advances knowledge within an intellectually vibrant, interdisciplinary research environment that combines natural and social sciences and has geography at its core.
-The department has five research clusters that hold research seminars throughout term-time.
-Graduate students are encouraged to attend these seminars and most MSc courses also hold their own seminar series and practical workshops.
+The department has six research clusters, in biodiversity, ecosystems and conservation; climate systems and policy; landscape dynamics; technological life; economy and society and political worlds, which hold seminars throughout term-time.
+Graduate students are encouraged to attend these seminars.

 The University of Oxford has an extensive library system and the Radcliffe Science Library is the main lending service within the University for the material required for the course.
 The Social Sciences Library also holds collections which are valuable for students pursuing geography programmes.
-A tutorial on using the library and IT facilities will be provided at induction by the Geography Subject Librarian.

 The department has a computer room available for all graduate students.
 There are dedicated IT times each day when you can seek help from IT staff.
 There is a dedicated social space for MSc students where you can meet and discuss your studies.
 Where appropriate, you will be able to use the departmental laboratories for your dissertation research.